hemavidal/node-windows-service/README.md

 # Node Windows Services

 This project is used to create windows service for you custom project.
-It conbines [node-windows](https://github.com/coreybutler/node-windows) with [config](https://github.com/lorenwest/node-config) to create a configurated windows service.
+It combines [node-windows](https://github.com/coreybutler/node-windows) with [config](https://github.com/lorenwest/node-config) to create a configurated windows service.

-So you can create a service combined with a config/default.json, see (config) documentation, to prevent node-windows code duplication.
+So you can create a service combined with a config/default.json, see [config](https://github.com/lorenwest/node-config/wiki) documentation, to prevent node-windows code duplication.

 ## Examples:
 Without windows-services:

 Project-01:
 ```javascript